jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

     -   Wipes the ``/opt/platform-backup/<sw_release>`` directory if it exists.

-    -   Copies the Install Bundle from the installer repo to the subcloud’s Prestaging directory.
+    -   Copies the OSTree repo from the installer to the subcloud's /opt/platform-backup.

-    -   Verifies the integrity of the Install Bundle on the subcloud.

-        -   Runs ``md5sum --check`` against all files with the .md5 extension.

-        -   Any ``md5sum --check`` failure results in a Prestaging Failure

     .. note::

-        Failure to create/mount the Platform Backup Prestaging partition or validate the ISO image or any of the container image sets will result in a Prestaging Installation Failure at the Anaconda Installer level.
+        Failure to create/mount the Platform backup prestaging partition will result in a prestaging installation failure at the kickstart level.

     .. note::